 This is a voluntary aided Church of England primary in Latchford, Warrington, serving ages 3 to 11, with a nursery and wraparound care through to 6pm.
 The school describes its original buildings as dating back to 1868, with later modernisation and a Key Stage 2 classroom block completed in 2001, so the site combines heritage with practical expansion.

-Academically, the most recent published Key Stage 2 picture (2024) is mixed.
-69% of pupils met the expected standard in reading, writing and maths combined, above the England average of 62%, while the higher standard rate (12.67%) sits above the England average of 8%.
-Scaled scores are also slightly above typical baselines, at 102 for reading, 105 for maths, and 104 for grammar, punctuation and spelling.
+Academically, the current Key Stage 2 picture is more cautious than the older 2024 wording.
+50% of pupils met the expected standard in reading, writing and maths combined, while the higher standard rate is 0%.
+Scaled scores are 103 for reading, 101 for maths, and 104 for grammar, punctuation and spelling.

 Inspection-wise, the latest Ofsted judgement is Good (inspection date 18 October 2022).